 Tom has studied Divinity and Theology at Liberty University Seminary and through the Assembly of God’s Global University via the Evangelical Church Alliance International’s Bible Extension Institute.
 Tom was ordained as a minister of the Gospel of Jesus Christ by ECA on February 18, 2017.

 Beyond his writing and speaking, Tom is active in a number of boards and associations, including:

 - Member – Evangelical Church Alliance International

-- Chair – Corban University Leadership and Political Engagement Advisory Board
+- Member – Corban University Leadership and Political Engagement Advisory Board

 - Member – Association of Former Intelligence Officers (AFIO)